 Enchanting Garden Gates: Add a Delightful Detail to your Lawn, Garden

-An ornamental garden gate could be just the irresistible design element your home needs to add that dose of unforgettable charm to its exterior.
+Ornamental security gates could be just the irresistible design element your home needs to add that dose of unforgettable charm to its exterior.
 A garden gate is an architectural detail that alluringly hints at a secret garden or private oasis just on the other side of it.
 Enhancing your lawn with a delightful garden gate will be a visual treat that welcomes visitors and entices them to cross the threshold to your home.

 There’s a style of garden gate to suit every personality and every home’s exterior.
 You’ll find no shortage of details and adornments like cutouts, open ironwork and embellishments.
 It’s especially fun to search in antique shops to salvage a vintage gate and give it a new life at your home.

 A garden gate offers a wonderful opportunity for seasonal decorations, too.
 Is anything more patriotic than swags of red, white and blue bunting and a spray of miniature flags displayed on an upright and proud garden gate?
 You can also enhance this focal point by adding playful color—either by painting it a fun color or by training ornamental vines to grow on it (especially if your gate has a pergola or arched arbor over top).
+If you will be installing a new garden gate, you may take this opportunity to check if you also need to work on a fence repair.
+A broken fence will undercut the impact of your new garden gate.
+Call fence company Lebanon for fence installation services.

 Look to your home’s already-established entry points to determine the best location for a new gate.
 Places like the end of the front walkway or between the driveway and your home’s side entrance are especially great places to install one.
 And remember: you don’t need an entire picket fence to add an element of cottage charm to your home.
 You can install a garden gate as a freestanding element, as long as there are two stout posts to support it.
 Maybe you have an existing gate within a fencerow, but you feel it lacks character; a new garden gate in this spot might just be the answer.